Fruit of the Holy Spirit: Peace (Greek: eirene, Latin: pax)

+The Greek word εἰρήνη (eirēnē) means peace (literally or figuratively) and, by implication, prosperity.
+It is generally described in the Bible as the state of harmony, security, and salvation.
+This can be applied on the national or individual level.
+In particular, it is used in Christianity to describe one believing they have achieved salvation, either before or after death.
+It can also be viewed as a state of wholeness and order as opposed to chaos.

-Jesus is described as the Prince of Peace, who brings peace to the hearts of those who desire it.
-He says in John 14:27: "Peace I leave with you, My peace I give to you; not as the world gives do I give to you.
+Christians identify Jesus with the Prince of Peace, described in Isaiah 9—bringing peace to the hearts of those who desire it.
+In John 14:27 he says, "Peace I leave with you, my peace I give to you; not as the world gives do I give to you.
 Let not your heart be troubled, neither let it be afraid".
-In Matthew 5:9 he says, "Blessed are the peacemakers, for they will be called sons of God."

-Refusing To Avenge Oneself (Patience, Greek: makrothumia, Latin: longanimitas)
+Patience (Greek: makrothumia, Latin: longanimitas)

 Generally the Greek world applied this word to a man who could avenge himself but did not.
-This word is often used in the Greek Scriptures in reference to God and God's attitude to humans.
+This word is often used in the Greek scriptures in reference to God and God's attitude to humans.
 Exodus 34:6 describes the Lord as "slow to anger and rich in kindness and fidelity."